Richard B. Dunn Solar Telescope: Telescope

 The Dunn Solar Telescope specializes in solar high-resolution imaging and spectroscopy.
 These observations allow solar astronomers worldwide to obtain a better understanding of the Sun.
 Scientists and engineers use the telescope to investigate a range of solar activities, often in concert with satellites or rocket launches, and to develop new technologies for the 4-meter Daniel K. Inouye Solar Telescope.

-The telescope was inaugurated as the world's premier high spatial resolution optical solar telescope in 1969.
-With a horizontal rotating 40 ft observing platform, such that instruments do not have to be mounted on the telescope itself, the Dunn Solar Telescope continues to offer a versatile, user-friendly setup.
-It has two high-order adaptive optics benches to compensate for blurring by Earth's atmosphere.
+The telescope was inaugurated in 1969 as the world's premier high spatial resolution optical solar telescope.
+Its horizontal, rotating 40 ft observing platform, observing platform allows instruments to be mounted separately from the telescope itself.
+It has two high-order adaptive optics benches to compensate for blurring caused by Earth's atmosphere.

 The whole building from top to bottom is a single instrument.
 More than half the entire building is underground – the tower extends 136 ft feet above ground, while the lowest excavated point (the bottom of the sump) is 228 ft below ground.
 Enclosed within the concrete tower is a vertical vacuum tube with 3-foot-thick walls.

 The optical path starts at a heliostat on top of the tower.
 An entrance window at the top of the tower, and two mirrors, reflect sunlight down the vacuum tube to the 64-inch primary mirror, 193 ft underground.
 The primary mirror focuses the light and reflects it back up, where it exits the vacuum tube through six quartz optical windows in the floor of an optical laboratory at ground level.

 The telescope's entire optical system – from the top of the tower to the base of its underground portion, plus the 40 ft observing room floor – is contained within the vacuum tube.
 The optics are evacuated to eliminate distortion due to convection in the telescope that would otherwise be caused by the great heat produced by focusing sunlight.

 The interior vacuum tube, which weighs more than 250 tons, is suspended from the top of the tower by a mercury float bearing that contains 10 tons of mercury.
 This bearing allows the entire vacuum tube to be rotated, compensating for the apparent rotation of the image as the Sun rises into the sky.
 The bearing, in turn, is hung on three bolts, each only 76 mm in diameter.
 Despite the size and weight, much of the telescope can be controlled and monitored from a single control room, off to one side of the main instrument observing table.